lwysocki/eventcpp/README.md

 # C++ Events

-This is an implementation of the C#-like events for C++.
+Cpp_events is a header-only library that implement C#-like events for C++.

+## Installation

+Copy header file to folder of your choice and include it in your project.

 ## Usage